 This can create resistance and dissonance as our ego struggles to keep everything exactly as it is.
 It is simply a part of the human condition to resist change.
-Often people feel physical and emotional "pain" as they begin and strengthen or deepen a meditation practice.
-As it says in the Bhagavad Gita, this is a struggle between our "upward and downward-declining tendencies."
+Often people feel physical and emotional “pain” as they begin and strengthen or deepen a meditation practice.
+This can potentially bring out a headache during or after meditation.
+As it says in the Bhagavad Gita, this is a struggle between our “upward and downward-declining tendencies.”

 Having said that, we often need help and support as we move on our path, and knowing what kind of help can be tricky.
 First, make sure you are in good physical, medical, and emotional shape.
 Have a medical check-up, and maybe work with a chiropractor for good spine care and alignment.

 Ask yourself if you could use some help in the form of psychotherapy to deal with all of the emotion that is being released.
 As Yogis we often tend to dismiss or even deny our need for traditional types of support when in fact that may be exactly what we need to move forward.